sameerbhadouria/tau2-bench/result_analysis/eval-writeup.md

 For each domain the standard evaluation returns 3 metrics:

 1. Average rewards across all samples
-2. pass^k Mean pass@k across all tasks
+2. pass^k Mean pass^k across all tasks
 3. Average agent cost across all samples

 This benchmark was run with 4 trials for better statistical reliability (also benchmark submission guideline) and using the temperature of 0.0 - a standard value across benchmarking frameworks to reduce randomness.